Commercial Vehicle Operations for Arizona Roles and Responsibilities

 Interface with commercial vehicle driver to include routes, property credentials and weather conditions.

-Notify enforcement agencies of credential violations.
+Notify enforcement agencies of credential and other criminal violations.

 Participate in electronic credentialing and safety screening programs.